-11 TV Theme Songs That Secretly Have Lyrics
+11 Famous TV Theme Songs That Secretly Have Lyrics

 Chances are, you've been humming these classic TV theme songs for years.
 Now you can get their lyrics stuck in your head, too.

-1. We mentioned last week that Andy Griffith recorded a version of “The Fishing Hole” - AKA the theme song to The Andy Griffith Show - that was replaced by the all-whistling version.
-In case you missed it, here’s the lovely little ditty again:
+1. Andy Griffith recorded a version of “The Fishing Hole” - AKA the theme song to The Andy Griffith Show - that was replaced by the all-whistling version.

 2. Controversially, Star Trek creator Gene Roddenberry penned lyrics to Alexander Courage's theme song even though he never intended to use them for the show.
 Why?
 Because under their contract, writing lyrics - even unused ones - meant Roddenberry would get half of the royalties for the song.
 The lyrics: